Covid-19 cases could explode after Labor Day: It's up to us to stop it - KESQ

 Plans to keep schools that opened in early August running smoothly have been KO’d by the virus in numerous districts.
 In Cherokee County, Georgia, for example, some 260 elementary, middle and high school students and eight teachers were quarantined during the first week of school alone.

 So far, colleges have been especially hard hit.
-The University of Alabama reported over 500 cases of Covid-19 just six days after classes began; another 224 occurred at the University of Kentucky.
+The University of Alabama reported over 500 cases of Covid-19 just six days after classes began, which has climbed to ; another 224 occurred at the University of Kentucky.
 A similar spike caused both the University of North Carolina at Chapel Hill and the University of Notre Dame to halt in-person classes within days of the start of the school year.

 Much of the increase has been driven by off-campus parties and a lack of safety measures by students, officials have said.
 Ohio State University temporarily suspended 228 students when they violated the university’s Covid-19 regulations around socializing.